xhoantran/COP4520_Primes/README.md

 ### Dynamic Load Balancing

 The program uses dynamic load balancing to distribute the work of checking if a number is prime.
-Each thread acquires a number to check from a mutex.
-The mutex is locked when a thread is spawned and unlocked as soon as the thread acquires a number to check.
+Each thread acquires a number to check from the counter mutex.
+The counter mutex is locked when a thread get the value and unlocked as soon as the thread acquires a number to check.
 This ensures that each thread gets a unique number to check.
-The sum and count of prime numbers are also protected by a mutex.
-This ensures that the sum and count are updated correctly.
+The sum and count of prime numbers are thead-local variables.
+This ensures that the threads do not have to wait for each other to update the sum and count of prime numbers.
+After the threads are done checking if a number is prime, the threads update the sum and count of prime numbers by acquiring the sum and count mutex.

 ## Efficiency